Farmer's Cheese (Quark) Chest Compress

 Farmer's cheese (quark)

 Moist-warm wrapped farmer's cheese compresses put patients, especially children, into a state where they can relax and fall asleep.
-The mild acidity of quark has a dissolving effect on mucus in the bronchi.
+The mild acidity of farmer's cheese has a dissolving effect on mucus in the bronchi.

 Farmer's cheese can have very different consistencies in different countries.
 Its fat content also varies.
 For a long time, low-fat farmer's cheese was regarded as the substance of choice for compresses.
 Recent experience shows that farmer's cheese without reduced fat content is more suitable, because it is less crumbly when drying out.
 The important thing is that it not be too wet.

 Itching may occur with several farmer's cheese applications, this is not important, especially as the itching quickly subsides again.

 - Obstructive bronchitis due to mucus and swelling of the respiratory tract